Jakub1994/Bookwithrecepies/README.md

 everything on this page has the same properties as on the registration page, the text under the button for data approval takes us to registration.
 ### My Profile
-After loging in to the site ,it takes us to the "My Profile".
+After loging into the site, it takes us to the "My Profile".
 On this site has been checked:
 - effect provided for the description
 - navigation to the pages provided to describe
 ### Add Recipe